-You determined that your Company is eligible for the employee retention credit (“ERC”) and you have calculated the 2020 ERC based on the qualified wages and qualified health plan expenses.
-So how do I claim the credit and submit the appropriate paperwork to the IRS if I already filed Form 941?
+You determined that your company is eligible for the employee retention credit (“ERC”) and you have calculated the 2020 ERC based on the qualified wages and qualified health plan expenses.
+So how do I claim the credit and submit the appropriate paperwork to the IRS if you already filed Form 941?
 The answer is you need to file an amended 941 or Form 941-X. The details below will provide you with a high-level overview of the necessary line items that need to be completed as well as some tips to be aware of.

 Preparing Form 941-X:

 - Use a separate Form 941-X for each Form 941 that you are correcting.
-Complete the Company information on each page, the “Return You’re Correcting” information in the upper right corner and enter the date you discovered the errors.
+Complete the company information on each page, the “Return You’re Correcting” information in the upper right corner and enter the date you discovered the errors.

 - To claim the Employee Retention Credit as a refund on Form 941-X: